 Cynthia S. McCarty.
 Ms. McCarty is a professor of economics at Jacksonville State University, a position she has held since 1990.
 Ms. McCarty holds a Bachelor of Arts degree in Foreign Language International Trade with a minor in Finance and Economics from Auburn University.
-She also holds a Masters in Business Administration from the University of North Carolina Chapel Hill.
+She also holds a Masters in Business Administration from Samford University and a PhD in Economics from the University of North Carolina Chapel Hill.
 Ms. McCarty's business and economic knowledge and expertise are among her qualifications to serve as a member of our board.